Imbibe live logo in white

 Olympia London

-A quick guide to the Espresso Martini
+A guide to the Espresso Martini & Coffee Cocktails

+The Espresso Martini is a classic, modern cocktail with unique origins.
 A must-have in every UK bar and popular amongst coffee enthusiasts, the Espresso Martini is a unique combination of vodka, coffee liqueur, and espresso.
+But it's not as simple as it seems, this cocktail is incredibly versatile and offers the opportunity for bartenders to use their creativity with new flavour combinations.
+Here's our guide to the Espresso Martini and coffee cocktails.

 The History of the Espresso Martini Cocktail

-Let’s take a wander back in time to the invention of the Espresso Martini.
+Before we dive into the actual recipe, let’s take a wander back in time to the invention of the Espresso Martini.
 The year is 1983 and your name is Richard Arthur “Dick” Bradsell.

 Bradsell happened to be working the Soho Brasserie on Old Compton Street London when a well-known model approached him and requested that he concoct a cocktail that would wake her up.
 Bradsell was serving drinks in close proximity to the coffee machine at the time, giving him the stroke of genius that was mixing coffee with vodka.